 The symptoms of PD are numerous and can be difficult to communicate and quantify.
 The variability in symptoms week-by-week, day-by-day and hour-by-hour can make this even more difficult.
-It poses a challenge to the patient when he/she need to explain to the PD specialist or family how they have been.
+It poses a challenge when explaining how they have been to the PD specialist and their family.
 The purpose of the above investigation has been to find a reliable way of monitoring symptoms and especially tracking day-by-day variation and the long-term progression.